 - 4.1 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children and vulnerable adults from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The suitability of such policies and procedures will be considered on their merits, however, they may include:- - A basic criminal record check for staff or equivalent criminal records check for the applicant and the person(s) having day to day control of the premises; - Proof of age schemes; - How the applicant proposes to ensure that children will be protected from harm whilst on the premises; - Safeguarding training; - Training covering how staff would deal with:- - unsupervised, very young children being on the premises, - children causing perceived problems on, or around, the premises, and Suspected truant children - 4.2 In making its decision on an application for a Permit, the Licensing Authority does not need to have regard to the Licensing objectives, but must have regard to any Gambling Commission guidance. - 4.3 There are conditions in the Gambling Act 2005 with which the permit holder must comply, but the Licensing Authority cannot attach further conditions.
-The conditions in the Act are: - the limits on participation fees, as set out in regulations, must be complied with; - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and participation in the gaming must not entitle the player to take part in any other gambling
+The suitability of such policies and procedures will be considered on their merits, however, they may include: - A basic criminal record check for staff or equivalent criminal records check for the applicant and the person(s) having day to day control of the premises - Proof of age schemes

+- How the applicant proposes to ensure that children will be protected from harm whilst on the premises - Safeguarding and Child Protection training covering how staff would deal with: - unsupervised, very young children being on the premises, - children causing perceived problems on, or around, the premises - suspected truant children - 4.2 In addition, applicants should be able to demonstrate a full understanding of the maximum stakes and prizes (and that staff are suitably trained in this respect). - 4.3 In making its decision on an application for a Permit, the Licensing Authority does not need to have regard to the Licensing objectives but must have regard to any Gambling Commission guidance. - 4.4 There are conditions in the Gambling Act 2005 with which the permit holder must comply, but the Licensing Authority cannot attach further conditions.
+The conditions in the Act are: - · the limits on participation fees, as set out in regulations, must be complied with - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - participation in the gaming must not entitle the player to take part in any other gambling.